 Stage V and those predisposed to developing bilateral Wilms tumor

-Patients with multicentric tumors, patients with high-risk bilateral tumors, and patients with diffuse hyperplastic nephrogenic rests are being treated on the following protocol:
+Patients with multicentric tumors, patients with high-risk bilateral tumors, and patients with diffuse hyperplastic nephrogenic rests were treated on COG-AREN0534.
+Study results are pending.

 Current Clinical Trials

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage I Wilms tumor, stage II Wilms tumor, stage III Wilms tumor, stage IV Wilms tumor and stage V Wilms tumor.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.